 C Electric is able to handle many different interpretive languages: Lisp (actually a Scheme implementation called ELK), TCL, and Java are currently available.
 The GNU distribution does not include any of these languages, because they cannot be redistributed under the rules of the Free Software Foundation.

 If you wish to add Lisp, you can download the additional source code.
-If you wish to add TCL, you must obtain it from the authors and configure Electric to use it (see the installation documentation for your system). if you wish to add java, you must obtain it from sun and configure Electric to use it (see the installation documentation for your system).
+If you wish to add TCL or Java, you must configure Electric to use it (see the installation documentation for your system).

 C Electric has two simulators built in: ALS (our own) and IRSIM (from Stanford University).
 The GNU distribution does not include IRSIM, because it cannot be redistributed under the rules of the Free Software Foundation.
 If you wish to add IRSIM, you can download the additional source code.